3 days left to save on virtual founder workshops at TC Early Stage 2020 – TechCrunch

 Startups don’t come with instructions — a fact that inspired us to create TC Early Stage 2020, a two-day online event packed with workshops designed specifically for early-stage startup founders.
 It’s the closest thing you’ll find to a blueprint for DIY success, and it all goes down on July 21-22.

 Early-bird pricing remains in effect for just three more days.
-Buy your Early Stage 2020 pass before the offer expires on June 26 at 11:59 pm (PT), and you’ll save $50.
+Buy your Early Stage 2020 pass before the offer expires on June 26 at 11:59 pm (PT) and you’ll save $50.

 Early Stage 2020 offers more than 50 breakout sessions covering topics and issues that every pre-seed through Series A founder faces.
 You won’t just sit on your couch and listen — these workshops are engaging and interactive.

 What keeps you up at night?
 What next step have you put off because you’re feeling paralyzed or uncertain?
-Whether it has to do with your pitch, term sheet construction, fundraising, hiring practices, developing a tech stack, growth marketing or product management, you’ll get your burning questions answered.
+Whether it has to do with your pitch, term-sheet construction, fundraising, hiring practices, developing a tech stack, growth marketing or product management, you’ll get your burning questions answered.

 We’re limiting these sessions to about 100 people each, they’re available first come, first serve, and they’ll fill up quickly.
 Buy your pass, check the growing list of workshops and sign up to secure the topics you want most.
 Videos of all the sessions will be available on demand to ticket holders after the event.